Potting Shed vs. Greenhouse: The Honest Comparison for UK Gardeners

 We believe in transparent pricing.
 A high-quality potting shed is a significant investment.

 You can buy a standard 6x8 aluminium greenhouse for under £800.
-A ThermoWood Potting Shed of the same size will cost over £3,000.
+A ThermoWood potting shed of the same size costs over £3,000.

 Why the difference?

-- Materials: You are paying for premium, heat-treated timber that resists rot for decades, plus toughened safety glass.
+- Materials: You are paying for premium, heat-treated timber.
+It resists rot for decades.
+Toughened safety glass is included.

 - Installation: Our potting shed prices include professional installation.
-A greenhouse usually arrives as a box of 500 parts that takes a weekend (and a lot of patience) to assemble.
+A greenhouse usually arrives as a box of 500 parts.
+It takes a weekend and a lot of patience to assemble.

 1. The Compact Choice: Swallow Jay (6ft Wide)